OpenSourceFellows/april-hackpod/README.md

 <img width="694" alt="Screen Shot 2022-03-22 at 12 14 28 PM" src="https://user-images.githubusercontent.com/9143339/159558050-1876e3d3-dbbf-4a08-9d6e-8ed44de84298.png">

-## What are we brainstorming? <a name="built">
-We have 2 sessions:
-   1. Epic Planning Brainstorm:  We are using the best practices we have picked up across this stack and our skillsets to do an epic planning session for the next iterations of the Amplify product.
-   2. Learning Circle with CoBs: For the second part of the learning and brainstorm day, we have 3 panels for you to listen to and deepen your understanding of sustainability, land stewardship, and Indigenous communities across the globe

 ## Challenge: <a name = "challenge"></a>
 Take the [Amplify app](https://github.com/ProgramEquity/hackathon-landing/blob/main/AmplifyApp.md) to the next level so its robust enough to go from supporting **~40 advocacy groups to hundreds** across civic rights and sustanability.